coder/coder/docs/templates/parameters.md

    - Remove properties `legacy_variable` and `legacy_variable_name` from
      `coder_parameter`s.

-4. Update all workspaces to the updated template version (2nd).
+4. Update all workspaces to the updated template version (second time).
 5. Prepare a third template version:

    - Enable the `feature_use_managed_variables` provider flag to use managed Terraform variables for template customization.
 Once the flag is enabled, legacy variables won't be used.

-6. Update all workspaces to the updated template version (3rd).
+6. Update all workspaces to the updated template version (third time).
 7. Delete legacy parameters.

 As a template improvement, the template author can consider making some of the